-That last article on Arab street foods made me so hungry that I had to go out and get something to eat.
-(I had a falaafil sandwich.)
-While I was out, however, I realized that there are so many more delicious Arab foods that you can eat, and too many to mention in just one article.
-So, without further ado, here’s a list of foods you can get on the go in most Arabic speaking countries:
+We’re sure that the last article on Arab street food left people craving.
+However, I realized that there are so many more delicious Arab foods that you can eat.
+Obviously, there are too many to mention in just one article.
+So, without further ado, here’s a list of street foods you can get on the go in most Arabic speaking countries:

-Another great dish for vegetarians, taboulih is a Lebanese favorite made with tomatoes, finely chopped parsley, mint, bulgur and onion, and seasoned with olive oil, lemon juice, and salt.
+Another great dish for vegetarians.
+Tabouleh is a Lebanese favorite made with ingredients as tomatoes, finely chopped parsley, mint, bulgur and onion.
+Olive oil, lemon juice, and salt make for the seasonings for it.
 Need I mention that it is served with slices of Arabian bread?
 (Make sure it’s plenty of bread, as you’re going to want to sop up every succulent drop.)

-Sort of like the Arab version of a skinny calzone, araayis are Arabian bread sandwiches stuffed with minced lamb meat, tomato, onion and a variety of spices.
-Found it many restaurants and stands throughout the Arab world, they’re a great choice for a hand-held, on the go snack.
+Sort of like the Arab version of a skinny calzone.
+Stuff some Arabic bread withminced lamb meat, tomato, onion and a variety of spices and you will get araayis.
+You can find it in many restaurants and stands throughout the Arab world.
+They’re a great choice for a hand-held, on-the-go snack.

-I love sheesh everything, so I can’t believe I forgot to mention shish tawook in the last article.
-Widely eaten in Turkey, Azerbaijan, and the Levant region, sheeshtaawooq is a traditional marinated chicken shish kabaab of Middle Eastern cuisine and you know, especially those of you from Minnesota, everything tastes better when it’s cooked on a stick
+I love sheesh everything, so we can’t believe I forgot to mention shish tawook in the last article.
+You will find this almost everywhere in Turkey, Azerbaijan, and the Levant region.
+Sheesh taawooq is a traditional marinated chicken shish kabaab of Middle Eastern cuisine.
+And you know, especially those of you from Minnesota, everything tastes better when it’s cooked on a stick

-Kibbih is another Levantine favorite (especially in Lebanon) made of bulghur, minced onions, and finely ground lean beef, lamb, goat or camel (you have to try it before you say no) meat mixed with Arabian spices and served either fried or baked.
+Kubbeh is another Levantine favorite (especially in Lebanon).
+Combine bulghur, minced onions and spiced, finely ground lean beef, lamb, goat or camel meat and you’re good to go.

 Grilled cheese is made from Nabulsi cheese or Halloumi cheese.
 Nabulsi cheese is a firm, white cheese made from goat or sheep’s milk that originated in Nablus in Palestine.
 Tangy and pungent, it’s usually cooked with eggs, but is often also served as a side dish.